Shaikateeqahmed/Triveous_CompanyAssignment/ReadMe.md

 > PATCH /cart

-- if Admin provides a ID of a cart in params, then server will get that cart by ID and Update the Quantity of a cart.
+- if user provides a ID of a cart in params, then server will get that cart by ID and Update the Quantity of a cart.

 - Admin will get the following response
    - 200 as Response, if Quantity Updated successfully.